vegaprotocol/specs/protocol/0028-GOVE-governance.md

   - party: the party's public key
   - network insurance pool: leave blank (there's only one per asset)
   - market insurance pool: market ID
 - A proposal can be for a one off transfer or recurring.
 - If the proposal is one off it can define a time for delivery.
 Whenever the block time is after the delivery time, the transfer will execute.
 If there is no delivery time the one off transfer will execute immediately.
 - If the proposal is recurring it has to define a start epoch and an optional end epoch.
-In such cast the transfer will be executed every epoch whil still active.
+In such cast the transfer will be executed every epoch while still active.

 - Plus the standard proposal fields (i.e. voting and enactment dates, etc.)